 - Increasing participation rate

 - Increasing average gift

-- Increase number of leadership gifts (\$1,200+)
+- Increase number of leadership gifts (A leadership gift is \$1,200+)

-Once a goal is decided on, publicly announce it and ensure progress is communicated via email, thermometers and posters.
+Once a goal is determined, publicly announce it in the workplace and ensure progress is communicated via email, thermometers and posters.
 Visualization of the goal will help co-workers take ownership of it.